 Modern parenting is tough.
 Using a parent-tween cell phone contract might seem like the best answer for your family, but maybe it isn’t.
 As we try and navigate our way through parenting a tween, we are sharing all that we learn along the way.
 Find out what our family did instead of the parent-child cell phone contract and why.

 We bought our daughter a cell phone on her twelfth birthday.
 After seeing my social media feeds fill up with “tween cell phone contract” articles, I knew I had to at least consider entering into one of these parent-kid contracts.
-I did a little research and decided to skip the tween cell phone contract.
+I did a little research and decided to skip the cell phone contract for our tween.

 After taking a look through a number of cell phone contracts that can be found online, I noticed a few themes that I wasn’t comfortable with.

 “Having a cell phone is a privilege” This statement finds its way into almost every single contact.
 With this emphasis on privilege, it’s important to think about why you are giving your child a cell phone in the first place.
 Our motivation came about because our daughter would be riding public transit, to middle school, on her own.

 As well as the public transit situation, she would also be spending time more at home alone and we were planning on eliminating our home phone.
 Thus, while having a cell phone can be a privilege, in our case it actually was a necessity.
 Rather than present the phone as a privilege, we’ve stressed the importance of the phone as a safety necessity…not simply a toy.
 The reality is that having a phone, for many families, is a necessity.

 My least favorite part of these contracts is the overuse of “I will never…” and “I promise to…” When I read words like “never” and “promise” a little red light starts flashing inside my brain.
 I’m not certain I can promise to never do anything in my life, even as an adult.
 Is it realistic to expect my 12-year-old to never do something?
 I totally get the desire to tell kids to never do something (smoking comes to mind).